 Like a parent being pestered with endless questions from a young child, most people will now and again find themselves following an infinite chain of cause and effect when considering what led to some particular event.
 And while many factors can contribute to an event, we often single out only a few as its causes.
 So how do we decide?

 That’s the topic of a recent paper by Tadeg Quillien, a doctoral student in the Department of Psychological and Brain Sciences.
 The study, published in the journal Cognition, outlines how a factor’s role in an event influences whether or not we consider it to be a cause of that event.
-In his paper, Quillien constructs a mathematical model of causal judgement that reproduces people’s intuitions better than any previous model.
+In his paper, Quillien constructs a mathematical model of causal judgment that reproduces people’s intuitions better than any previous model about cause and effect.

 “But what do we mean by ‘the strongest role’?, this is still a very hazy notion, and making it more precise has, for decades, been a source of headaches for philosophers and psychologists trying to understand causal judgment.”